scalyr/angular/README.md

 starting point for other developers rather than as a complete standalone Javascript library.

-Also note, because some of the optimizatin techniques rely on non-public AngularJS variables and methods, these directives may not work for all versions of AngularJS.
+Also note, because some of the optimization techniques rely on non-public AngularJS variables and methods, these directives may not work for all versions of AngularJS.
 The current tests validate them against 1.2.1.